hololinked-dev/docs/docs/beginners-guide/articles/servers.md

 Properties usually model settings, captured data etc., which have a `read-write` operation (also `read-only`, `read-write-delete` operations) and usually a specific type.
 Actions are supposed to model activities in the physical world, like executing a control routine, start/stop measurement etc. Both properties and actions are symmetric, they can be invoked from within the object and externally by a client and expected to behave similarly (except while using a state machine).

-Actions can take arbitrary signature or can be constrained again using [pydantic or JSON schema](#actions-argument-schema).
+Actions can take arbitrary signature or the arguments can be constrained again using [pydantic or JSON schema](actions.md#payload-validation).

 ### Serve the Object